Ukraine clings to Bakhmut; US readies $400 million in new military aid

 EXCLUSIVE-US seeks allies' backing for possible China sanctions over Ukraine war -sources

-(Reporting by Reuters bureaux; writing by Grant McCool; editing by Diane Craft)
+(Reporting by Reuters bureaux; writing by Grant McCool; Editing by Diane Craft and Michael Perry)

 ((grant.mccool@thomsonreuters.com;))